-The collection of all subfields encodes information about the geometry of the cross section which is retained even in the lower-dimensional models (cf. Eqs.
+The collection of all subfields encodes information about the geometry of the cross section which is retained even in the lower dimensional models (cf. Eqs.
 (27) and (29)).
 In particular, the wave vector has neither been restricted to point in longitudinal direction nor are the frequencies then just 1D in nature.
 Contrast this with the commonly found 1D field structure of Eq.
 (4).
 In detail, with our choice of basis (see App.
 A), one of the polarizations indeed corresponds to the TE mode one would prescribe ad hoc to a 1D electric field on z (and equivalently the TM mode for the magnetic field).
 However, the second polarization then necessarily contains a correction in the longitudinal z component that is due to the transversal part of the 3D wave vector:

-Furthermore, we showed that the lower-dimensional modes satisfy dimensionally reduced Helmholtz equations with the analog boundary conditions from the original 3D theory on their respective mode space.
-In contrast, one could have also tried reducing the dimensions of Maxwell's equations to achieve lower-dimensional Helmholtz equations [75, 76].
-This can be for instance done via the method of Hadamard's decent [77, 82], where spatial degrees which one wishes to reduce are assumed constant.
+Further, we showed that the lower dimensional modes satisfy dimensionally reduced Helmholtz equations with the analogue boundary conditions from the original 3D theory on their respective mode space.
+In contrast, one could have also tried reducing the dimensions of Maxwell's equations to achieve lower dimensional Helmholtz equations [75, 76].
+This can be for instance done via the method of Hadamard's decent [77, 81], where spatial degrees which one wishes to reduce are assumed constant.
 The dimensional reduction procedure used here - where no assumptions besides an axially symmetric cavity are applied - does in general not commute with the spatial operations of Maxwell's equations.
 Thus, a dimensional reduction acting directly on the 3D Helmholtz equation (7a) but not on the 3D modes themselves is not obtained trivially by the maps defined in Sec.
 II A. Naturally, the subfields (27) and (29) violate not only the 3D Maxwell's equations as well as the 3D Helmholtz equation (7a) but already the Coulomb gauge condition.
-In summary this gives rise to the subfields being an effective description as they do not represent physical fields but a convenient representation to perform the dimensional reduction.
+In summary this gives rise to the subfields being an effective description as they do not represent physical fields but an convenient representation to perform the dimensional reduction.

 The emergence of an effective theory is obviously given by the non-invertible mapping from 3D to the lower dimensions.
 Here, the information that the eigenmodes of the transverse Helmholtz equation, or the longitudinal Helmholtz equation respectively, contribute to the mode structure is lost.
 However, their eigenvalues remain, with each subfield being associated with one of these eigenvalues.
 More precisely: The subfields do still contain information of the full cavity spectrum as the eigenvalues to the Helmholtz equation are preserved by the dimensional reduction.
-Through these eigenvalues, conclusions can again be drawn about the 3D cavity geometry from where the mode structure of the transverse degrees of freedom may be reconstructed [83].
-Nevertheless, the subfield decomposition itself is exact which we show explicitly when deriving the dynamics for the subfields in the next section.
-Conversely, assigning a single one of these subfields physical significance - as is commonly the case in the literature - can only be done in conjunction with quantifying the error introduced to the physical observables.
-The details of which will be discussed in Sec.
-III C. In essence, the subfields provide physical results only in the same way that the few-mode approximation in quantum optics provides accurate results.
-As such one does not necessarily need the whole 3D model to back up a specific physical result but a sufficient convergence in error with respect to some metric.
+Through these eigenvalues, conclusions can again be drawn about the 3D cavity geometry from where the mode structure of the transverse degrees of freedom may be reconstructed [82].
+Nevertheless, the subfield decomposition itself is exact which we will show explicitly when deriving the dynamics for the subfields in the next section.